orchardtree/intro-the-shell-ide/README.md

 your own programs like `ruby my_awesome_program.rb` or even to launch an application!

-A shell interface as presented by a terminal looks like the following pictures below.

-Typically you'll be given some text output and a command prompt.
-The prompt will receive commands.
-You tell the terminal you're done typing and that it should consider your request by hitting `return` or `enter`.
-After receiving your command the shell will work with the operating system to process your request.
-After coming to a conclusion, the shell will tell the terminal to display the results of its collaboration.
-This cycle can be called a "prompt-evaluation-response cycle."
+When interacting with a shell via a terminal application, you'll be engaged in a cycle called the "prompt-evaluation-response cycle."
+By this, we mean that you will be given a command prompt, you will provide a command that will be evaluated by the shell with the help of the operating system and results will be printed for you.
+To trigger evaluation of your command you strike the `return` or `enter` keys.

+### See Shells in the Wild

-Here's the Learn In-Browser IDE's terminal.
-Since the terminal environment is so important for us that whenever you open the IDE, the command prompt for the shell is also shown.
-You will interact with the shell when you run commands like `learn` and `learn submit`.
+Since the terminal environment is so important for us, whenever you open the IDE, the LearnIDE terminal is automatically shown.
+You will interact with the shell through this terminal when you run commands like `learn` and `learn submit`.

 <img alt="Learn In-Browser IDE Shell" src="https://curriculum-content.s3.amazonaws.com/web-development/intro-the-shell/learn_shell.png" width=595>

-Here's the Terminal application in MacOSX running a shell.
-You can launch it by navigating with the Finder to `Applications` &rarr; `Utilities` &rarr;
+Here's the Terminal application in MacOSX running a terminal program.
+You can launch it by navigating with the Finder to `Applications` &rarr; `Utilities` &rarr; `Terminal`.
+There are other third-party terminal programs too.
+They all provide a way of using a shell.
+Liking one over the other is a matter of preference.
-`Terminal`.

 <img alt="MacOSX Shell" src="https://curriculum-content.s3.amazonaws.com/web-development/intro-the-shell/osx_shell.png" width=595>

-Here we see the prompt-evaluation-response cycle, here we are providing the command `echo` which, well, repeats the command back to the screen (the "response").
+Here we see the prompt-evaluation-response cycle, here we are providing the command `echo` which, well, repeats the command back to the terminal (the "response").

 <img alt="MacOSX Shell response" src="https://curriculum-content.s3.amazonaws.com/web-development/intro-the-shell/prompt_response.png" width=595>

+### Erroneous Use

 You may sometimes hear the shell referred to as your "command line" or "terminal" or "console".
-There are some subtle differences between each of those terms, but by and large you can think of these as referring to ways of interacting with the terminal.
-Because one can't see a shell _without_ a terminal, it's common to use the terms interchangeably.
-While _technically_ erroneous, it's a common utterance and you should not ruin a cocktail party by insisting that you correct everyone's incorrect naming.
+There are some subtle differences between each of those terms, but by and large you can think of these as referring to ways of interacting with the shell (as presented by the terminal).
+While some uses are _technically_ erroneous, it's a common utterance and you should not ruin a party by correcting everyone's imprecise naming.

 ## Recognize Operating Systems Providing a Terminal